sxs-collaboration/spectre/docs/Tutorials/BeginnersTutorial.md

 mkdir /work/runs
 ```

 Copy over the input file
 `/work/spectre/tests/InputFiles/ExportCoordinates/InputTimeDependent3D.yaml`
 into your `/work/runs` directory.
 We will be visualizing the coordinates of a
 binary black hole domain.
 To run the executable, do

 ```
-ExportTimeDependentCoordinates3D --input-file InputTimeDependent3D.yaml
+spectre run InputTimeDependent3D.yaml
 ```

 \note The container already has the `/work/spectre/build/bin` directory added to
 the PATH environment variable, so no need to copy/link executables.

 This will run it on one core.
-If you'd like to use more cores, add the `++ppn N`
+If you'd like to use more cores, add the `-j N`
 option where `N` is the number of cores.
 After this finishes you should
 see two `H5` files in your run directory: